kallewesterling/seshat/docs/setup.md

 # Setup instructions

-This page instructs software engineers how to get started working with the Django codebase and PostgreSQL database.
+This page instructs software engineers how to get started working with the Django codebase and PostgreSQL database for the "core" Seshat webapp.

 ## Local setup